matlab-deep-learning/MATLAB-Deep-Learning-Model-Hub/README.md

 Pretrained image classification networks have already learned to extract powerful and informative features from natural images.
 Use them as a starting point to learn a new task using transfer learning.

-The inputs to all networks are RGB images, the output is the predicted label and score:
+Inputs are RGB images, the output is the predicted label and score:

 ![](Images/classification_workflow.png)